etendue/CarND_Lane_Detection/writeup.md

 - the region of interest is hard coded.
 This will change on roads with slopes
 - the lane lines are assumed straight lines
 - the contrast of lanes are assumed high enough so that edge detection can filtering out noise

+#  !!!*Update from first review*
+The parameters for Hough Line selection is optimized, originally they were set very small

+##  Before
+*threshold = 5*
+*minimalLenght= 20*
+*maximumGap = 10*

+## After
+*threshold = 80*
+*minimalLenght= 80*
+*maximumGap = 50*

+- I realized that I did not understand the meaning of these parameters, so the result was bad.
+But by increasing these values, short lines are filtered out.

+- Besides the Draw_lines are also optimized to remove lines with slope ~ 0.
+Here is example which caused the abnomality with my old code.
+![alt text][Horizontal]

+- the threshold can not be set too large, if too large e.g. >120, the segmented lane will be filtered out

 ### 3. Suggest possible improvements to your pipeline